smilies-polito/EHWGesture/README.md

 ```

 ## Contents
-The repository contains main scripts for reproducing the baseline experiments presented in the original publication.
+This Github repository contains the main scripts for reproducing the baseline experiments presented in the original publication.
 For our baseline experiments, we randomly picked up subjects X1, X5, X8, X17, X25 as test subjects.
 Therefore, consider those subjects when benchmarking your own results.
 For reproducibility, the following scripts are provided:

 ### ScriptsEvent
 - `aedat_analizer_script.py`: Analyze AEDAT files.